rweigel/stats/hw.md

 $P(A\cup B\cup C) = P(A) + P(B) + P(C) - P(A\cap B) - P(A\cap C) - P(B\cap C) + P(A\cap B\cap C)$

-The general formula for an arbitrary number of regions is given on p 99 of ...
+The general formula for an arbitrary number of regions is given on [p 99 of Feller](https://drive.google.com/file/d/1lJv7o3TPLyZK7r5ad1IDVtkcaMpuaf5N/view?usp=drive_link★★★★★remove★★★★★)

 ## Law of Addition and Set Notation